 In this course, you’ll learn the basics of playing slide guitar for any tuning.
 Topics that will be covered include getting started with slide guitar, action, strings, muting, raking, vibrato, and more.

-Your next step when deciding to learn slide guitar is what tuning to use.
+Your next step is to decide what tuning to use.

 Open E, Standard, Open G